dagraham/etm-dgraham/README.md

 	# Items with a location entry that does not belong to one
 	# of these location groups will be listed under 'OTHER' and
 	# items without a location entry under 'OTHER' and then tilde.

-	locations:
+	queries:                        # dictionary

-	# queries: A dictionary with short query "keys" and
+	# A dictionary with short query "keys" and corresponding "query"
-	# corresponding "query" values.
-Each "query" must be one
-	# that could be entered as the command in query view.
-Keys
+	# values.
+Each "query" must be one that could be entered as the
-	# can be any short string other than 'a', 'u', 'c' or 'l'
+	# command in query view.
+Keys can be any short string other than
-	# which are already in use.
+	# 'a', 'u', 'c' or 'l' which are already in use.
 	# queries:
-	#    td: m l -q equals itemtype - and ~exists f  # unfinished tasks by l
+	#    td: m l -q equals itemtype - and ~exists f
-	#    mi: exists u and ~exists i                  # items with u but missing i
+	#    mi: exists u and ~exists i
-	#    arch: a exists itemtype                     # all archived items
+	#    arch: a exists itemtype

-	queries:
+	colors:
+		available:    'LightSkyBlue'
+		begin:        'Gold'
+		event:        'LimeGreen'
+		finished:     'DarkGrey'
+		inbox:        'Yellow'
+		journal:      'GoldenRod'
+		pastdue:      'LightSalmon'
+		plain:        'Ivory'
+		today:        'Ivory bold'
+		waiting:      'SlateGrey'

-	# colors: a 'named' foreground color for each of the following items:
+	# A dictionary with a 'named' foreground color as the value
+	# for each of the following keys:
 	#     available:    available task/job reminders
 	#     begin:        begin by warnings
 	#     event:        event reminders